 Bills face Redskins in start of run against losing teams

 Buffalo Bills fans who were hoping for another receiver to jazz up the NFL's 24th-ranked scoring offense didn't get their wish before Tuesday's trade deadline.
 The team chose not to make any moves, feeling the nucleus that has them off to a 5-2 start is plenty capable of securing a second playoff spot in three years.
-The wisdom of that decision could be played out as soon as Sunday, when they wrap up a three-game homestand in Orchard Park, N.Y., against the 1-7 Washington Redskins.
+The wisdom of that decision could be played out as soon as Sunday, when they wrap up a three-game homestand against rookie Dwayne Haskins and the 1-7 Washington Redskins.

 The schedule certainly syncs with management's feeling that the Bills as presently constituted are a playoff team.
 Their next four games are against teams with a combined five wins (Washington, Cleveland, Miami and Denver).
 They could be 9-2 by the time they run a late-season gauntlet of Dallas, Baltimore, Pittsburgh and New England.
 On paper, the Redskins' arrival gives Buffalo a prime chance to wash away the taste of last week's 31-13 home loss to Philadelphia.
 The Bills surrendered 218 rushing yards and allowed the Eagles to convert 8 of 15 third downs.